wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

 3. category_secondary_key.item_name </br>

-    The category_secondary_key.item_name item is a mandatory item that is designed to hold the name of an item that is to be used as a component of the secondary key.
+    The category_secondary_key.item_name item is a child of _item.name, and is a mandatory item that is designed to hold the name of an item that is to be used as a component of the secondary key.
 This is the item that will be directly used/evaluated as a member of a secondary key.

 ### DDL2 Implementation
 To create secondary key values for a category, both _category_secondary_key.key_id and _category_secondary_key.item_name should be defined inside the category of interest.
 The category_secondary_key category has been designed to allow for the presence of multiple pairs of key_id and item_name values through looping of the category_secondary_key category.